mattcan/solarized-gedit/README.md

 * if you are the only user on your computer

 		cp solarized-* ~/.local/share/gtksourceview-3.0/styles

-* if you want everyone on your PC to be able to use the styles (*Note* below path is for Ubuntu)
+* if you want everyone on your PC to be able to use the styles (*Note: below path is for Ubuntu*)

 		sudo cp solarized-* /usr/share/gtksourceview-3.0/styles

 [ES]: http://ethanschoonover.com
 [ES-Solarized]: http://ethanschoonover.com/solarized